-▶ To display the soft keys for free contour programming, press the FK key.
+To display the soft keys for free contour programming, press the FK key.

 - ▶ To initiate the dialog for free programming of circular arcs, press the FC soft key.
-The TNC displays soft keys with which you can enter direct data on the circular arc or data on the circle center. - ▶ Enter all known data in the block by using these soft keys.
+The TNC displays soft keys with which you can directly enter data on the circular arc or the circle center. - ▶ Enter all known data in the block by using these soft keys.
 The FK graphic displays the programmed contour element in red until sufficient data is entered.
-If the entered data describes several solutions, the graphic will display the contour element in green (see "Graphics during FK programming," page 259).
+If the entered data describes several solutions, the graphic will display the contour element in green (see "Graphics during FK programming," page 270).